 What is lymphoedema?

 - Lymphoedema is not lymphoma.
+Lymphoedema does not mean someone has cancer.
 Lymphoma is a broad term for cancer that begins in cells of the lymphatic system.

-CAUSES: One of the most common causes of lymphoedema is cancer treatments which damages lymph nodes.
-As lymph nodes drain fluid when they are removed or damaged the body cannot move fluid in the same way and builds up in the tissues.
-Approximately 20% of patients treated for breast, melanoma, gynaecological or prostate cancers develop lymphoedema.
+One of the most common causes of lymphoedema is cancer treatment.
+Lymph nodes are surgically removed for cancer treatment and as lymph nodes drain fluid the body cannot move fluid in the same way.
+This leads to a build up of fluid in the tissues.

 ♦ If you have symptoms of swelling see your Doctor.
 Do not ignore symptoms of swelling as early treatment is best.